kubernetes-sigs/karpenter/designs/deprovisioning-for-v1-0-0.md

 A long-time item on the backlog is to remove emptiness since Consolidation has been fully implemented.
 Emptiness was the first deprovisioning method implemented, and only works for a small subset of use-cases.
 The core idea is to remove a node after some TTL if there are no applications running on it (excluding some [caveats](https://github.com/aws/karpenter-core/blob/main/pkg/controllers/node/emptiness.go#L87)).
 Consolidation not only removes nodes with no applications like Emptiness, but also re-schedules capacity elsewhere to “consolidate” applications to save on cost.

 Although Consolidation can deprovision capacity in the same way that Emptiness does, they’re enabled with two different fields, where [Consolidation can be disruptive and Emptiness cannot](https://github.com/aws/karpenter/issues/2680#issuecomment-1341284018).
 Removing Emptiness would require making the ConsolidationTTL configurable (hard-coded as 15s currently).
 Since users cannot currently enable both Emptiness and Consolidation, only users of Emptiness should be affected by removing Emptiness.
-They’ll experience more proactive cost-reallocation, and can disable it with Maintenance Windows.
+They’ll experience more proactive cost-reallocation, and can disable it with Machine Disruption Gates.
 Existing consolidation users will only gain more control.

-To ease any potential pain, the Maintenance Windows above could also implement EmptyConsolidation and NonEmptyConsolidation as actions to delineate the two mechanisms once they’ve been merged.
+To ease any potential pain, the Machine Disruption Gates above could also implement EmptyConsolidation and NonEmptyConsolidation as actions to delineate the two mechanisms once they’ve been merged.
 Some users may want automatic deprovisioning of nodes that are un-used by applications, but still have Consolidation compute better bin-packing.

 ### Native AMI Versioning